-Keep your receipt: hold on to any confirmation materials you get with your money order.
-If the money order goes missing, you can track it to find out if it’s been cashed or deposited.
-If it never turns up, it’s easier to cancel and get another one reissued if you have your receipt handy.
+Keep your receipt: Hold on to any confirmation materials you get with your money order.
+If it goes missing, you can track it to find out if anybody cashed or deposited the money order.
+If it never turns up, it’s easier to cancel and get another one reissued when you have your receipt handy.

 2. Fill it Out

 The amount of your money order will be printed on the document when you buy.
 However, you’ll need to provide additional information and sign the money order when you’re finished.

 Payee information: Write the name of the person or business you’re paying in the area that says “Pay to the order of” (or something similar).
 Ask the recipient if you’re not sure what name to write here.

 Addresses: Some money orders ask for the address of the recipient (and they might ask for your address as well).
 This information helps ensure that the money order gets to the recipient and makes tracking easier.

 However, this is not the most important part of a money order, and your recipient might not care if you use actual addresses.